lintsao/2023_Summer_Intern/README.md

 Note that for semi-supervised training, we also train the estimator with only labeled images.
 We provide the script for training gaze and head pose estimators: ```train_facenet.py```, so that you can train baseline and augmented estimators and evaluate the data augmentation performance of our method.

-Training of redirector will take 1-2 days on a single GPU.
+Training of the redirector will take 1-2 days on a single GPU.

 ### Evaluation

-To evaluate pretrained full model, run:
+To evaluate the pre-trained full model, run:

 ```
 python train_st_ed.py config/eval.json